Landing at Scarlet Beach: Planning

-On 16 September, the day Lae fell, MacArthur ordered that Finschhafen be captured as soon as possible.
+On 16 September, the day Lae fell, MacArthur ordered Finschhafen be captured as soon as possible.
 The following day he held a conference at Port Moresby.
 He and Blamey selected the second contingency, a landing by a brigade of the 9th Division.
 Brigadier Victor Windeyer's 20th Infantry Brigade was chosen as it was still relatively fresh, and had experience with amphibious operations from the landing at Lae.
 The 6th Division's movement to New Guinea was postponed.
 Rear Admiral Daniel E. Barbey, the commander of the VII Amphibious Force, had originally counted on four weeks break between the fall of Lae and the Finschhafen operation.
-On 9 September, he had told Herring that it would require a minimum of ten days.
+On 9 September, he had told Herring it would require a minimum of ten days.
 Under pressure from MacArthur, Barbey cut that to three days.
 This was too soon for Herring to get the troops together, and 21 September was selected as the target date.
 Herring briefed Windeyer on the operation on 18 September.
-Windeyer felt that the schedule was still too tight, and it was postponed one more day to 22 September.
+Windeyer felt the schedule was still too tight, and it was postponed one more day to 22 September.